This post may contain affiliate links which won’t change your price but will share some commission.

 There’s one thing that’s eluded me over these past few years as I’ve tried to feed my family real food.
 It’s the bread thing.
 I just couldn’t get my hands on a homemade whole wheat bread recipe that yielded anything other than a brick.

 I tried the recipe from My Healthy Green Family, and it came out great.
-I then adapted it a bit to suit my family’s texture preferences, and I’m thrilled to finally have a soft whole wheat bread recipe that everyone in my house likes.
+After adapting it a bit to suit my family’s texture preferences, I’m thrilled to finally have a soft whole wheat bread recipe that everyone in my house likes.

 I never thought I’d see the day.